 Documents reviewed – Crime report and MG6

-Summary – The defendant had a verbal altercation over asking his Mother for money.
-In retaliation of her saying no, he punched the kitchen light switch, cracking the casing and causing it to fall apart.
+Summary – The defendant had a verbal altercation over asking his mother for money.
+In retaliation for her saying ‘no’, he punched the kitchen light switch, cracking the casing and causing it to fall apart.

-Observations – This case involves ‘Child on Parent Abuse’ and other offences were linked to this case which were not proceeded with following CPS advice being sought.
-The victim was unhappy about the amount of time it took to investigate with no contact from Police following her reporting the crime to them.
-Comment was made by the panel that a more suitable disposal would have been to send this case to the Children’s First team to engage with the Youth Offending Service and to explore a RJ Level 2 intervention if both parties were willing to engage.
+Observations – This case involved ‘Child on Parent Abuse’ and other offences were linked to this case which were not proceeded with following CPS advice being sought.
+The victim was unhappy about the amount of time it took to investigate with no contact from police following her reporting the crime to them.
+Comment was made by the panel that a more suitable disposal would have been to send this case to the Children First team to engage with the Youth Offending Service and explore a RJ Level 2 intervention if both parties were willing to engage.

 Case 6: CR/007851/21